Skip to main content

 4:43

-As a Nurse Practitioner and Regional Clinical Leader for Marathon Health, I help our customers manage their employees’ medical needs through near-site and onsite health centers.
-My region (South Pacific West) covers large metro areas, as well as rural locations.
+As a Nurse Practitioner and Regional Clinical Leader for Marathon Health, I help our customers manage their employees’ medical needs through onsite and near-site and health centers.
+My region (South Pacific West) covers large metro areas, as well as remote areas.
 And there’s a clear difference in how those two populations receive healthcare.

 For example, in the Dallas-Fort Worth area, most of our centers are located near where people work or within their own office space.
 It’s so accessible, they can visit on their lunch breaks.
 But at oil fields in west Texas, people work several hours away from a health center and this population might not even live nearby.
 They work there for two or three months, then travel back home.

-To tend to these employees’ health needs, we must think creatively about how we access rural populations and how they access us.
-It’s our goal to bring quality healthcare to disperse populations.
+To tend to these patients health needs, we must think creatively about how we access rural populations and how they access us.
+It’s our goal to offer quality healthcare for employees in remote areas.

 Removing Barriers